SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 ![John C. McGinley's character in Office Space saying "what would you say you do here?"](/images/what_would_you_say_you_do_here.gif){:height="auto" width="100%"}

-I've been asked this question, or some variation of it, many times by other developers, management, and even some in _QA_ when I've proposed **having the programmers write the tests for their tickets** in order to follow Agile principles.
-The question assumes that the _only_ thing a tester is there for, is to verify the acceptance criteria of tickets.
+Whenever I've proposed **having the programmers write the tests for their tickets** in order to follow Agile principles, I almost always get asked, by other developers, management, and even some in _QA_, in one way or another, what QA would do all day if they weren't performing those tests.

+The question assumes that the _only_ things a tester is there for are to verify the acceptance criteria of tickets after a programmer's changes for that ticket get through code review, and possibly for the tester to perform a suite of regression tests at the end of each sprint.
+It assumes that the tester, through this process, will catch any and all problems that might exist.
+It assumes the tester is the team's quality safety net.

 The fact that the question was asked carries many implications, and I'll try to cover the ones I find to be the most concerning.